-As part of my vision rehab evaluation with patient I always ask about motion sensitivity (or car sickness).
-The answer can give cues to the functioning of the ambient (magnocellular)visual system.
+As part of my vision rehab evaluation with a patient I always ask about motion sensitivity (or car sickness).
+The answer can give cues to the functioning of the ambient (magnocellular) visual system and give us clues as to how well the brain is attending to this information

 What is motion sickness?

 The semicircular canals within the ears (vestibular system) tell the body that it is motion.
-The magnocellular visual pathway also “confirms” this motion as movement is observed.
-But when the system is less aware of magnocellular output (such when one is reading or playing a game in the car) then the vestibular and the magnocellular system get different information.
-When this happens nausea and rest follow.
+The magnocellular visual pathway “confirms” this motion the movement in the peripheral vision also send signals confirming that the organism is in motion and adjust posture appropriately.

 Treating the Magnocellular system

-To improve magnocellular input, we do activities on a balance board while performing visual scanning tasks that emphasize keeping the head still and maintaining balance as targets are toughed.
-I will have patient do this while wearing glasses with binasal occlusion or base up or down prism depending on posture.
-This can also be helpful with idiopathic toe walking.
+To improve awareness of magnocellular input, we do activities on a balance board while performing visual scanning tasks that emphasize keeping the head still and maintaining balance as targets are tough.
+Patients will do this while wearing glasses with binasal occlusion or base up or down prism depending on posture.

 More recently, motion coherence tests have been developed which help to quantify magnocellular function.
-In these computer based tests, dot move randomly and the patient must decide which direction most of the dots are moving.
+In these computer-based tests, dots move randomly and the patient must decide which direction most of the dots are moving.
 Devices like the Neuro-tracker also work on magnocellular function.